ojplg/legup/README.md

   or Mybatis (there's a branch for this) or JDBI (proyal's favorite) or at least break hrorm to a stand-alone project
 * Need a way to chain handlers, perhaps changing the handler interface to something more useful
+* Framework for form error checking (though there are few forms with much interaction) and error reporting
+* Catch all unhandled exceptions and log
+* Add a way to do name overrides in configuration or maybe DB

 Features/bugs to work on